adamboss95/MYDFIR-30day-Challenge/30_SOC_Challenge_MyDFIR/Day 17 Creating a Dashboard for RDP Activity.md

 **Logon Types**: Focus on logon types `10` and `7`.

 ```
-event.code:4624 and (winlog.event_data.LogonType:10 or winlog.event_data.LogonType:"5") and agent.name:"Challenge-WIN-Haji"
+event.code:4624 and (winlog.event_data.LogonType:10 or winlog.event_data.LogonType:"7") and agent.name:"MyDFIR-WIN-wahab"
 ```

 ### Save and Add to Dashboard

-**Save Query**: Title it `Challenge-RDP Successful Authentication Activity`.
+**Save Query**: Title it `RDP Successful Authentication`.

-**Duplicate Dashboard**: Duplicate the existing dashboard and update the query. and name of the new map `Challenge-RDP Successful Authentication Activity` and replace the query with the modified query.
+**Duplicate Dashboard**: Duplicate the existing dashboard and update the query. and name of the new map `RDP Successful Authentication` and replace the query with the modified query.
 ## 5. Enhancing the Dashboard

 ### Adding a Table